SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 <ul>
                   <li>
-                    You can only use <strong>non-OS deployment TS steps</strong> (Like Install Package, Run Command Line or Run PowerShell Script);
+                    You can only use **non-OS deployment TS steps** (Like Install Package, Run Command Line or Run PowerShell Script);
                   </li>
                   <li>
-                    You can’t select the option for a <strong>high-impact TS</strong> in the User Notification tab.
+                    You can’t select the option for a **high-impact TS** in the User Notification tab.
                   </li>
                 </ul>